jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 **If you don't want to read the full article above, these are the main findings**

-1. When a 6in4 tunnel is pointed at a Virgin Media IP, the speed is very poor.
-(This also includes Virgin Media Business)
+1. When a 6in4 tunnel is pointed at any Virgin Media IP, the speed is very poor.
+(This also includes Virgin Media Business lines as well)
 2. If you encapsulate 6in4 over something like UDP, suddenly the problem goes away
 3. If you have a 6in4 tunnel pointed to a non Virgin Media IP, you will not experience any problems

 **Two key findings stand out from this**

 1. Something on the Virgin Media side is the problem
-2. Encapsulating 6in4 within another protocol seems to avoid the performance issues
+2. Encapsulating 6in4 within another protocol seems to avoid or circumvent the performance issues

-L2TP, UDP, OpenVPN, Wireguard you name it, if you send 6in4 over any of them, you'll not see the same performance problems.
+Any protocol such as L2TP, UDP, OpenVPN, Wireguard you name it, if you send 6in4 inside them, you'll not see the same performance problems.
 So about that not throttling traffic thing...

 **The main theories of why this is the case are <ins>widely debated</ins>**: